Paper Mario: Sticker Star: Scenario

 The partner system prevalent in previous Paper Mario titles was removed by the developers because it would often conflict with the sticker-focused gameplay and mechanics.
 Additionally, the developers were asked by Shigeru Miyamoto to, "complete [the game] with only characters from the Super Mario world."
-Miyamoto asked the developers to change the gameplay and battles, as he considered them to be too similar to The Thousand Year Door.
+Miyamoto asked the developers to change the gameplay and battles, as he considered them to be too similar to The Thousand-Year Door.
 He requested the developers to greatly de-emphasise the game's story, saying that "It's fine without a story, so do we really need one?".
 Producer Kensuke Tanabe further elaborated on how less than one percent of players found the storyline in Super Paper Mario interesting, according to a survey on Club Nintendo.
 Taro Kudo, the game's lead writer, determined that the game did not need a complex story to "drive the action".
 As a Nintendo 3DS title, Sticker Star was intended to be played in short bursts; the episodic narrative and the world map and level system were implemented so that players could easily stop and resume play at any time.

 Characters

-In developer interviews for the 2020 title Paper Mario: The Origami King, Tanabe referenced that starting with Sticker Star, they were told from Nintendo that they were not allowed to create new characters or build upon previous ones, such as in age or gender.
+In developer interviews for the 2020 title Paper Mario: The Origami King, Tanabe stated that starting with Sticker Star, they were told from Nintendo that they were not allowed to graphically represent Toads with individual characteristics such as age or gender.
 Due to this, focus was shifted much more towards text, as it allows the developers to express personality.
-In a 2012 interview of "Iwata Asks", Satoru Iwata suggested how traits and personality was rather a product of function and gameplay.
+In a 2012 interview of "Iwata Asks", Satoru Iwata suggested that traits and personality were rather a product of function and gameplay.